GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 In this case the method calls a parameterless constructor but you may specify parameters as needed.

 If you have a `MonoObject*` but need to retrieve its `ScriptObject` use @ref BansheeEngine::ScriptObject::toNative(MonoObject*) "toNative(MonoObject*)" static method.
-Within the interop object instance you can use @ref BansheeEngine::ScriptObject::getManagedInstance() "ScriptObject::getManagedInstance()" to retrieve the managed object.
+Within the interop object instance you can use @ref BansheeEngine::ScriptObjectBase::getManagedInstance() "ScriptObject::getManagedInstance()" to retrieve the managed object.

 ### Destroying script object instances ### {#scripting_b_a_c}
 When the managed object is destroyed (e.g. goes out of scope and gets garbage collected) the system will automatically take care of freeing the related ScriptObject.
-If you need to add onto or replace that functionality you can override @ref BansheeEngine::ScriptObject::_onManagedInstanceDeleted "ScriptObject::_onManagedInstanceDeleted" method.
+If you need to add onto or replace that functionality you can override @ref BansheeEngine::ScriptObjectBase::_onManagedInstanceDeleted "ScriptObject::_onManagedInstanceDeleted" method.

 ## Managed wrapper object ## {#scripting_b_b}
 Creating the script interop object is one half of the job done.
 You also need to create the managed counterpart, however that is significantly simpler.